Florian-cossu/Advent_of_code_2023/README.md

 - To improve my coding skills and help me for my personal upcoming or ongooing projects

 ## Who are you?
-None of your business in fact but my job is related to IT and computers but I'm not a developper.
+I'm not a developper.
 I'm a linguist.

 ## Current progress
 #### Days finished: